tosmi-ansible/ansible-pipeline-demo/README.md

 We are going to deploy required tools in 3 separate OpenShift namespace:

-- gitea: for installation of Gitea
+- Gitea: for installation of Gitea
 - ansible-pipeline: for storing required Tekton pipeline objects like
   - Tasks
   - Pipelines